-Introduction to the Early Movement Indicator (EMI)
+Introduction to the EMI

 One of the foremost developmental tasks of early childhood is learning how to move for locomotion and to achieve basic goals.
 Children’s early movement patterns set the stage for attainment of many other developmental outcomes, including physical, cognitive, and social/emotional development.
 Consequently, a major focus of early education and early care is the development of young children’s movement skills (National Research Council, 2001).
 Movement also is a desired general outcome of early intervention that parents and professionals identify as important for young children.
 The ability to move was one of 15 general child outcome statements investigated by a national sample of parents (n=351) and professionals (n=672) (Priest et al., 2001).
 Of the 15 general outcomes examined in the study, movement competency was among the most highly rated.
 Other highly valued general outcomes included expressive communication, social skills, problem-solving, among others (Priest et al., 2001).